 She wrestled with the language until the words settled within her.
 It was here, in nature, where she distilled her knowledge of the woods into incantations.
 Nature taught her to set aside the things she did not wish to say.
 Before she knew it she was thinking about the hollow of the tree she had seen earlier.
 It brought her solace and gave her strength.
 She did not need to clamor to be heard.
 In her spells she recognized her strength.
 She could influence mere mortals.

-She learned about the invisibility that came with being an older woman.
-She read about an old basketball star named Bill Russell who talked about the power of invisibility.
+Helen learned about the invisibility that came with being an older woman.
+Her husband relayed he had read about an old basketball star named Bill Russell who talked about the power of invisibility.
 He said, “Invisibility opens doors, creates opportunity, where none seemed to exist before.
 When we are unseen, we have an enormous advantage in moving in, doing things we wish or need to do, and in the process, to change the very dynamic of existing, seemingly closed, patterns.”
 She saw where she could impact others even without their knowing it.
 Now that’s power as she thought about it.

 Quotation is attributed to Bill Russell.